DMOJ/online-judge/README.md

    * Codeforces-style **rating**
    * Restricting contest access to particular organizations or users
 * Rich problem statements, with support for **LaTeX math and diagrams**
-   * Automatic **PDF generation** for for distribution
+   * Automatic **PDF generation** for easy distribution
    * Built-in support for **editorials**
 * **Live updates** for submissions
 * Home page blog and activity stream
-* Fine-grained permission control
+* Fine-grained permission control for staff
-* OAuth login with Google, and Github
+* OAuth login with Google, Facebook, and Github
 * Two-factor authentication support

 ## Installation